Aphrodine-wq/fairtradeworker-texa/PERFORMANCE_OPTIMIZATIONS.md

 - Limited rendering to first 50 territories
 - Grid changed from 4 columns to 3 columns for better spacing

-### 3. Demo Data Initialization - Lazy Loading
+### 3. Demo Data Initialization - Aggressive Pruning
-**Before:** Loading all demo data on every page load **After:** Using sessionStorage to prevent re-initialization
+**Before:** Loading all demo data on every page load **After:** Using sessionStorage + module flag to prevent re-initialization
-- Reduced demo jobs from 8 to 5
+- Reduced demo jobs from 8 to 3
+- Reduced demo invoices from 8 to 3
+- Reduced demo territories from 20 to 5
 - Only initializes once per session
 - Prevents localStorage bloat
+- 60-70% reduction in demo data size

 ### 4. Memoization Throughout App
 Added `useMemo` to prevent unnecessary recalculations: